-Question.
-How would a de-facto partition, if agreed to by the parties, by disadvantageous for U.S. interests?
+$\it Question.$ How would a de-facto partition, if agreed to by the parties, by disadvantageous for U.S. interests?

 Answer.
 I think there is already a de facto partition of Yemen.
 AQAP is capable of seizing and controlling territory in the south at any time.
 The Houthis and President Hadi's government have bases of support elsewhere.
-The question is: can a political resolution be crafted that is satisfactory for each of the competing powers, and which also limits AQAP's objectives?
+The question is: can a political resolution be crafted that is satisfactory for each of the competing powers, and which also limits AQAP is being time?
+At this parit, I don't think that is in weak which also limits AQAP's objectives?
 At this point, I don't think that is in reach.
 The reality, on the ground, is that the U.S. is allied with only one of the three main actors (President Hadi's government, which is backed by the Saudi-led coalition) and the other two (Houthis, AQAP) are opposed to the U.S. and American interests.

 Question.
 The situation in Yemen is extraordinarily complex.
 The Administration is reportedly increasing the number of U.S. airstrikes against AQAP, but to date has not articulated an approach to the broader conflict in Yemen.
-Mr. Joscelyn in his written testimony stated that the reported increase in U.S. airstrikes is designed primarily to weaken AQAP's guerilla army, which presumably is distinct as opposed to AQAP operatives who are actively plotting against the United States.
+Mr. Joscelyn in his written testimony stated that the reported increase in U.S. airstrikes is designed primarily to weaken AQAP's guerilla army, which presumably is distinct as opposed to AQAP operatives who are actively plotting against the United States